SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Wait for the deployment to complete, which is then ready to use.

-4) To delete deployment, execute:
+4) To delete the deployment, execute:

 `kubectl delete --recursive -f ./generated-templates/solace`